Study Documents Secondhand Exposure to Vapors from Electronic Cigarettes

-BUFFALO, NY – Electronic cigarettes, when used indoors, may involuntarily expose non-users to nicotine, according to a study led by Maciej Goniewicz, PhD, PharmD, of Roswell Park Cancer Institute (RPCI) and published by the journal Nicotine and Tobacco Research.
+BUFFALO, NY – Electronic cigarettes, when used indoors, may involuntarily expose non-users to nicotine, according to a study led by Maciej Goniewicz, PhD, PharmD, of Roswell Park Comprehensive Cancer Center (Roswell Park) and published by the journal Nicotine and Tobacco Research.

 Electronic cigarettes (e-cigarettes) are consumer products designed to generate nicotine aerosol, or vapor, without the combustion of tobacco.
 When an e-cigarette user takes a puff, the nicotine solution is heated, and the vapor is taken into the lungs.
 Researchers examined e-cigarette vapor from three different brands of e-cigarettes using a smoking machine in controlled exposure conditions.
 They also compared secondhand smoke exposure of e-cigarette vapor and tobacco smoke generated by dual users.